Part # 1964 –

-The Super Suds Sucker will draw up to 33% and as much as 500′ of 3/8″ pressure washer hose.
+The Super Suds Sucker will draw up to 33% and will draw chemical with as much as 500′ of 3/8″ pressure washer hose attached.
 When hooked to the Chemical Induction Pump we have seen as high as 50% chemical draw rate.

 There are 4 nozzles that come with the Super Suds Sucker.
 The one marked #2 is for 2-5 GPM pressure washers, the #3 (already installed) is for 5-8 GPM, the #4 is for 8-10 GPM and the #5 for pressure washers over 10 GPM.

 For years contractors have been asking for more chemical induction performance.
 Most injectors will provide up to 10-12% through the injector.
 Super Suds Sucker injectors provide up to 3 times that much but quite often this is not enough to satisfy the needs of the contractor who is up against a real tough job.
 To answer this call we have re-valved and balanced a popular ShurFlo pump that will answer the call.
 When you install this 12-V pump between the Chemical Supply and Injector and your injector will draw as much as 3 times the normal performance rate.